 Regulators such as The Joint Commission (TJC), who identify concerns such as putting the wrong labels on samples in a laboratory, can also set these against standards such as the CLIA, setting off a separate review.

 Waiting for a regulator to announce a survey window—or scrambling to piece everything together in the build-up to an inspection—is a recipe for non-compliance.
-Successful organizations consistently achieve full compliance by anticipating the full scope of questions regulators could ask at any time—and making sure they use powerful technology to help them remain ready for anything.
+Successful organizations consistently achieve full compliance by anticipating the full scope of questions regulators could ask at any time—and making sure they use powerful technology, like a learning management system, to help them remain ready for anything.

 So how can an LMS support this always prepared approach?
 Your LMS should be able to: